FrankR-7/Pixel-Jams-Game-Timathon-/README.md

 - Walk into items or doors to interact with them
 - Click to attack
 - Collect 4 of any ingredient to craft it into a usable item!
 - Find the way to the next level!
+(Look for the red tile)
 - If you die, you will have to start over from the bottom!

 ## Timathon topic: Generate